Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Outline of the protocol

 \section{Outline of the protocol}

 Here, we outline how the above example can be generalized to all nilpotent groups.
-To this end, we will recall only those properties of nilpotent groups that are essential for understanding the derivation of the protocols.
-A more detailed discussion on nilpotent groups and the explicit protocols is provided in the subsequent sections.
+The key point is that nilpotent groups admit a finite commutator structure that induces a corresponding finite hierarchy of irreducible representations.
+We will recall only those properties of nilpotent groups that are essential for understanding the derivation of the protocols; a more detailed discussion on nilpotent groups, together with explicit protocols, is provided in the subsequent sections.

-Let $G$ be a nilpotent group, and let $\Irr$ denote the set of irreps of $G$.
+Let $G$ be a nilpotent group, and let $\Irr$ denote its set of irreps.
 The irreps of nilpotent groups have the following properties (see Sec.~\ref{sec:NilpotentGroups} and Ref.~\cite{Gelaki2008_NilpotentFusionCategories} for more details): \begin{enumerate} \item {\it Hierarchy of irreducible representations:} We can define (see Eq. \eqref{eq:Irra}) a finite hierarchy as a sequence of subsets